 *All of these photos are from past years.*

-The first key bit of information is to get off of Interstate 75!
-Yes, it will get you north faster, but the Mackinac Trail runs parallel to I-75 and it’s a much better view.
+The first key bit of information is to get off of Interstate-75!
+Yes, it will get you north faster, but the Mackinac Trail runs parallel to I-75 and it’s a better view for the season.
 This lovely drive will take you all the way to the Soo.

 Once you reach Sault Ste.
 Marie, you have to make a stop at the Soo Locks Park.
 The park is filled with a wide variety of trees that produce a stunning array of colors.